+Home Museum Wanted Specs Previous Next

 The Power Supply Circuits of the AL-1000

-The AL-1000's power supply is a conventional linear design, with some unregulated, along with transistor- regulated voltages.
-The power supply, which is located under the keyboard, is somewhat complex, supplying six different voltages for the various different sections of the circuitry.
-The main logic supplies appear to be +20V, +12V, and -6V.
-Other voltages used are +200V for Nixie tube drive, and +80V, and +50V, likely used in the core memory drive circuitry.
+The AL-1000's power supply is a conventional linear design, with some unregulated and transistor- regulated voltages.
+The power supply is located under the keyboard, is somewhat complex, supplying six different voltages for the various different sections of the circuitry.
+The main logic supplies appear to be +12V, and -6V. -20 volts is used within the magnetic core memory system.
+Other voltages used are +200V for Nixie tube drive, and +80V, and +50V, both used in the core memory drive circuitry.

 The AL-1000 is not without its share of quirks.
-As is common with machines utilizing "hard-coded" (non-microcoded) state machine logic, there are sometimes states that the machine can get into which lead to "confusion", for lack of a better word.
+As is common with machines utilizing "hard-coded" state machine logic, there are sometimes states that the machine can get into which lead to the machine becoming confused, for lack of a better word.
 Some of the design compromises are documented in the user's manual, and some are not.
-While the user manual indicates that the AL-1000 does provide some form of overflow detection (lighting the '-' indicator and displaying all zeroes), The only way that I see this function operate is with addition or subtraction.
-For example, adding 99999999999999 and 1 does indeed result in the - indicator lighting, and the display showing all zeroes.
-The AL-1000 has no notion of overflow on input.
-When more than fourteen digits are entered, any extra digits are shifted off the left end of the display and discarded.
-If an input number has a decimal point, and input overflow pushes the decimal point off the left end of the display, the decimal point wraps around to the right end of the display after disappearing completely for two digit key presses.
+While the user manual indicates that the AL-1000 does provide some form of overflow detection (lighting the '-' indicator and displaying all zeroes).
+The only way that this detection appears to operate is with addition or subtraction.
+For example, adding 99,999,999,999,999 and 1 does indeed result in the - indicator lighting, and the display showing all zeroes.
+Performing 99,999,999,999,999 x 2, which would definitely overflow the machine, gives a nonsense answer, and does not trigger the overflow condition.
+The AL-1000 also has no notion of overflow on input.
+When more than fourteen digits are entered from the keyboard, any extra digits are shifted off the left end of the display and discarded.
+If an input number has a decimal point, and input overflow pushes the decimal point off the left end of the display, the decimal point wraps around to the right end of the display only after disappearing completely for two digit key presses.
 This is due to the decimal point position counter being a full four-bit counter, with decoding of only 14 of the 16 states of the decimal point counter being decoded into positions to display the decimal point.

 Commodore AL-1000 Dust Cover

-While the AL-1000 provides an unusual-for-the-time "change sign" [-] key, the calculator doesn't always return the correct sign when operating on negative numbers; multiplying two negative numbers together generates a negative result.
-Taking the square root of a negative number, which is technically impossible (though dealt with in the world of mathematicians by imaginary numbers), will simply calculate the result as if the radicand were positive.
-Division by zero results in the calculator looping indefinitely looking for an answer that doesn't exist, requiring the [AC] key be pressed to stop the madness.
+While the AL-1000 provides an unusual-for-the-time "change sign" [-] key, the calculator doesn't always return the correct sign when operating on negative numbers; multiplying two negative numbers together generates a negative result, which is incorrect.
+Taking the square root of a negative number is an invalid operation (though dealt with in the world of mathematicians by imaginary numbers), but will simply calculate the result as if the radicand were positive, when instead the calculator should provide an error indication of some sort.
+Division by zero, another invalid operation, results in the calculator looping indefinitely looking for an answer that doesn't exist, requiring the [AC] key be pressed to stop the madness.
 Another oddity is with the way that decimal point positioning is handled.
 Certain types of operations will yield incorrect results due to the way the decimal point logic works, even though the result should be within the capacity of the machine.
 Multiplication, division, and square root operations can produce results with incorrectly positioned decimal point, depending on the location of the decimal point in the operand(s).
 Multiplication operations with operands that would result in answers in excess of the fourteen digit capacity of the machine can result in the calculator looping forever without delivering an answer, requiring a press of the [AC] key to stop the loop.
-Sometimes such multiplications eventually terminate with a nonsense answer in the display after madly spinning for periods of time ranging from 1/4 second to almost 10 seconds.
+Sometimes such multiplications eventually terminate with a nonsense answer in the display after madly "spinning" for periods of time ranging from 1/4 second to almost 10 seconds.
 In order to enter a fractional number, the [0] key must be pressed before the decimal point.
 For example, to enter .6667, one must key [0] [.]
 [6] [6] [6] [7].
 Forgetting to enter the leading zero results in the decimal point depression being ignored, which can lead to un-noticed input errors.

 The inconsistency of overflow detection, combined with compromises in the way the decimal point logic operates could be considered pretty serious problems, as overflow and input errors can easily go un-noticed, especially when running within the context of a stored program.
 Such errors could lead to real problems in some types of engineering calculations should an incorrect result creep into a critical calculation due to overflow.
 Use of the AL-1000 for such calculations requires very careful programming and an operator who is aware of the limitations of the machine.

 Calculation times of the AL-1000 are quoted in the operator's guide as 8ms (.008 second) for addition and subtraction, and between 20 and 200 milliseconds for multiplication, division, and square root, depending on the complexity of the operation.
-The square root function is performed by the "sum of odd" numbers method.
-During calculations, the displays are left active, with the Nixie digits flickering delightfully while the machine is busy.
+These calculation times are about average for a transistorized calculator of this time period.
+The square root function is performed by using the "sum of odd" numbers method.
+During calculations, the displays are left active, with the Nixie digits flickering delightfully while the machine is busy calculating.

 Profound thanks to Matthew Currie for donation of Commodore AL-1000 Serial #50923 to the museum